Ramseymc/investorWeb/README.md

 ${code} Developement: ${code}
 ---------------

-  Problem to fix -> building the update values from the form to the route, as they currently aren't displaying
+  Problem to fix -> file uploading - make sure the original name is kept, and give the user a way to view the file once it has been uploaded

-  Try this -> run the update and try with two form value formAppnd values, and two different vtextfields , one with selectedInvestor[0].investor_id_number, one with investorId
-    which is set after the getinvestorr details call in the mounted method
+    - logic exists in ClientUpdate.vue and Salesroutes.js (cpc2)

 -------
 other to dos:
 ---
-  get the investorid in create investment to show his investor_code and investor_name at the top

----
-  build a way to display the uploaded files fix the file renaming system - debug why the filenames arent going through, on createInvestor
+  see cards on trello https://trello.com/b/ciVViIAl/investorweb